 transmitting another EBCS Content Request frame to its associated AP by including a desired value in the

-Requested Time To Termination subfield in the EBCS Request Info subfield whose Content ID subfield
+Requested Time To Termination subfield in the EBCS Content Request Info subfield whose Content ID subfield

 corresponds to the EBCS traffic stream.

+An EBCS non-AP STA that received an EBCS Termination Notice frame may negotiate for the extension of an EBCS traffic stream using an EBCS Content Request frame if the EBCS traffic stream indicated in one of the EBCS Termination Info subfields terminates earlier than desired and the Negotiation Method indicated in the same EBCS Termination Info subfield is set to 1 or 2.
+The EBCS STA may negotiate the extension of the EBCS traffic stream by transmitting an EBCS Content Request frame to its associated AP by including a desired value in the Requested Time To Termination subfield in the EBCS Content Request Info subfield whose Content ID subfield corresponds to the EBCS traffic stream.

 NOTE 1—Which values of a received Time To Termination subfield are considered desirable is determined by the